 The IRS lists annual limits for most fringe benefits in IRS Publication 15-B1.
 Additionally, the IRS releases several revenue procedures throughout the year with updates to contribution limits for the following year.
 Understanding these new limits will help you maximize your benefit offerings.

-The sections below include the 2025 benefit limits and thresholds that employers and employees need to know.
+The sections below outline the 2026 benefit limits and thresholds that employers and employees need to know.

-The table below compares the 2025 health benefit annual contribution limits to 2024.
+The table below compares the 2026 health benefit annual contribution limits to those of 2025.

 Benefit type |